 NOA is governed by a volunteer Board of Directors, with the majority living and working in various cities across Northern Ontario.
 Directors include individuals from a variety of entrepreneurial and investment backgrounds.
 They are specifically selected for their unique connections, expertise and influence to advance the NOA vision and mission.
 NOA is managed by a pan-Northern Executive Director.

 Economic Prosperity in the North

 To create more informed investors and better prepared entrepreneurs.

-Since inception, NOA has been instrumental in 126 deals being completed as of March 2016.
-The companies received investments from NOA members valued at over $40,000,000, which have delivered additional investments of approximately $69,000,000.
-The jobs protected in these investments include 279 full time positions with another 943 full time jobs once the projects are fully operational; and protected an additional 85 part time positions and created 665 more positions once investment is complete.
+Since inception, NOA has been instrumental in 403 deals being completed as of March 2021, with total Investment Results of $577,911,700 million dollars.
+The companies received investments from NOA members valued at over $180.1 million dollars.
+Approximately 50% of the deals are in technology companies.
+The jobs protected in these investments include over 4,992 full time/part time jobs.